 In addition, we updated our website with our project brochure, sent letters to all local residents, placed adverts in local papers, issued a press release, shared information via Penyffordd Community Council and Buckley Town Council social media and placed posters and brochures in local venues.

-The project has recently progressed to the due diligence and negotiation phase of the Government’s Phase-2 cluster sequencing programme, which is an important step forward and brings us closer to realising our ambition to deliver the first net zero cement works in the UK, placing Padeswood and Heidelberg Materials UK at the forefront of the industry’s transition to a low carbon future – helping decarbonise north Wales and beyond.
+In April 2025 we were granted planning permission to build a carbon capture plant at Padeswood by PEDW.
+It is an important step forward and brings us closer to realising our ambition to deliver the first net zero cement works in the UK, placing Padeswood and Heidelberg Materials UK at the forefront of the industry’s transition to a low carbon future – helping decarbonise north Wales and beyond.